Communicate Student Learning

 Class Profile

-Class profile is a tool to provide a snapshot of the class strengths, stretches, class-wide goals, as well as individual needs.
+A class profile provides a snapshot of the class’s strengths, challenges, class-wide goals, and individual needs.

 Strength-Based Comments